srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/problem-statement.md

 ???
 "Load balancing in the fabric?"
     You may have noticed that when we sent two parallel streams client hashed two streams over two links in its bond interface.
 But then leaves used a single uplink interface towards the fabric.
 This is due to the fact that each leaf got a single "stream" and thus a single uplink interface was utilized.

-    We can see ECMP in the fabric happening if we send more streams, for example eight of them:
+    We can see ECMP in the fabric happening if we send more streams, for example, eight of them:
     ```bash
     docker exec -it client1 iperf3 -c 192.168.100.2 -b 200K -P 8 -t 20
     ```